Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

       padding-right: 2em;
     }

-As we can see, prefixes ensure that our CSS only applies to those containers in which our module represents its contents.
+Prefixes ensure that our CSS only applies to the containers, in which our module displays its contents.

 ## Useful CSS classes

 Icinga Web 2 provides a set of CSS classes that make our job easier.
-Thus `common-table` is useful for the usual lists in tables, `name-value-table` for name/value pairs where the identifier is displayed as th on the left and the corresponding value in a td on the right.
+The class `common-table` is used for our default, list like, tables, `name-value-table` for name/value pairs where the identifier is displayed as `th` on the left and the corresponding value in a `td` on the right.
 Also useful is `table-row-selectable` - this changes the behavior of the table.
 The whole line is highlighted when you hover over it.
-If you click somewhere, the first link of the line comes forth.
-In combination with `common-table`, the whole thing looks just as good without additional work.
+If you click somewhere, the first link of the line will be considered clicked.
+In combination with `common-table`, the table looks a lot better already, without any additional styling.

-# Real data cleaned up
+# Real data, all cleaned up

-As we saw earlier, such a module becomes really interesting with real data.
+As we stated earlier, a module only becomes interesting with real data.
 What we have done wrong, however, is that our controller gets the data itself.
-That is unattractive and would cause us problems at the latest if we want to use this data on the CLI as well.
+That is not a good practice, and might cause some problems - for example if we want to use the data on the CLI.

 ## Our own library

-We create a new directory for our library in our module, following the scheme `library/<module name>`.
+We are going to create a new directory for the library we want to use in our module, following the scheme `library/<module name>`.
 In our case:

     mkdir -p library/Training

-As already learned, we use the namespace `Icinga\Modules\<module name>` for our module.
-All of the namespaces underneath will search Icinga Web 2 automatically in the newly created directory.
-Exceptions are those seen earlier, such as `Clicommands` or `Controllers`.
+For our module we will use the namespace `Icinga\Modules\<module name>`.
+Icinga Web 2 will automatically search for any namespace created within `Training` in the newly created directory.
+There are some exceptions to that rule:

+ * `Clicommands`
+ * `Controllers`
+ * `Forms`

-A library that does the work for this exercise might be in `File.php` and look like this:
+In a library, that helps with the task for this exercise, might be `File.php` and look like this:

 ```php
 <?php